JustinODonnell/JustinODonnell.github.io/README.md

 ## Welcome to My GitHub Page!!

-The purpose of this page is to Host Image Files and Thumbnails for NFT's made of my Original Art and published on the Bitcoin Cash ($BCH) Blockchain.
+The purpose of this page is to Host Image Files and Thumbnails for Non-Fungible Tokens (NFTs) made of my Original Art and published on the Bitcoin Cash ($BCH) Blockchain.

-The image repository is hosted at <https://justinodonnell.github.io/jod.photos/> </br>
+The image repository is hosted at <https://justinodonnell.github.io/> </br>
+Other images are showcased at <https://jod.photos> on Faceobook <br/>
-Token ID Information can be viewed at <https://simpleledger.info/?lng=en>
+SLP Token ID Information for NFTs can be viewed at <https://simpleledger.info/?lng=en>

 Stand Against - $STAND -  <https://JustinODonnell.github.io/JOD.Photos/Original/6113687cd31e12b04861dc4f924728da72e70893bd3b2244555b85002771a148.png> </br>
 Token ID: 6113687cd31e12b04861dc4f924728da72e70893bd3b2244555b85002771a148